 Finally, in May 1781, Rochambeau met with Washington in Wethersfield, Conn., to map out the plan for the war.
 Rochambeau and his army finally left Newport for Yorktown, Va., on June 19, 1781.

-Today, the Washington Rochambeau National Historic Trail runs over 680 miles of land and water through Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia and Washington D.C.
+Today, the Washington Rochambeau National Historic Trail runs over 680 miles of land and water from Massachusetts to Washington, D.C.

 In Rhode Island, the trail begins at the campground in Newport between Broad and Plane streets.
 It then heads north through Middletown, Portsmouth, Bristol and Providence, then west through Coventry to Connecticut.